csu-hci-projects/SP24-Enhancing-User-Experience-through-Dynamic-Chatbot-Interaction/README.md

 Make sure to keep your Discord bot token and OpenWeatherMap API key secure and do not share them publicly.

-The weather command is the difficulty spike and frustration with the chatbot
+The weather command is the difficulty spike and frustration with the chatbot Reservation is suppose to have a preset time and won't except dates and time, this is intended.

 You will have to create a discord bot token as using mine will reset the token and break the bot!